by Aisha Zakari | May 29, 2022 | Food & Kitchen

 STEP 3: Add ginger and kaninfari (cloves) to it.

-STEP 4: Use a blender to grind it if it is in small quantity.
+STEP 4: Use a blender to grind it if it is in small quantities.
 Resort to a commercial grinding machine if it is in large quantity.

 STEP 5: Use a sieve to sieve it well.

-Well, to save you all the stress, both the groundnut and guinea corn (paste or powered) are been sold in the markets already prepared.
+Well, to save you all the stress, both the groundnut and guinea corn (paste or powered) have already been sold in the markets.

 Having known all this, let’s get cooking!